-There are two different grades of media that could be used with your 20/40GB 4MM Internal Tape Drive:
+The following grades of media can be used with your 20/40GB 4MM Internal Tape Drive:

 - Tape containing Program Transmittal Fixes (PTF) PTFs are tapes designed to be written to only once and read from a few times.
-PTF tapes are not designed to be used as a backup medium. - Storage tapes Storage tapes are designed to be used for backing up files which may be reused numerous times and also for long term storage.

-Note: Your system supplier may only support the media they sell.
+PTF tapes are not designed to be used as a backup medium. - Storage tapes Storage tapes are designed to be used for backing up files that may be reused numerous times and also for long-term storage. - Note: Your system supplier may only support the media they sell.
 If the representative's analysis indicates that your problem is caused by inferior media usage, it is your (the customer's) responsibility to replace the inferior media.